rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 …bit is all about (even though it should be relatively obvious given my affinity for descriptive function names).
 As an added bonus, now I also have a place to store occasional screenshots and diagrams directly with their posts, and all in all I just love that my `/static` folder is a lot cleaner now.

+{{< addendum title="Addendum" >}}
+During the writing of this post I have collected _a bunch_ of additional screenshots, videos and sample files which I am *so happy* to be able to store right where the text lives and reference without worrying about file paths.
+Give page bundles a go, folks.
+{{< /addendum >}}

 *However*… there's one tremendous downside to using page bundles.
 \*Pauses for audible gasp from imaginary audience\*